Vectorized/solady/minimal-upgradeable-proxies-erc.md

 When called with any 1-byte calldata, the I-variant returns the address of the implementation, and will not forward the calldata to the implementation.

+During deployment, the initialization code MUST store the implementation at the ERC-1967 implementation storage slot `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc`.

+Emitting the ERC-1967 events during initialization is OPTIONAL.
+Indexers MUST NOT expect the initialization code to emit the ERC-1967 events.

 ### Minimal ERC-1967 beacon proxy

 This is the runtime bytecode: